-Completion of Construction: Notwithstanding Section 15.02(I) of this Ordinance, the construction of any Large Solar Energy System must be completed within a period of one (1) year from the date a Special Land Use Permit is granted.
+Completion of Construction: Notwithstanding Section 15.02(I) of this Ordinance, the construction of any Large Solar Energy System must commence within a period of one (1) year from the date a Special Land Use Permit is granted, and must be completed within a period of three (3) consecutive years from the date a Special Land Use Permit is granted.
 The Planning Commission may grant an extension not to exceed one (1) year, provided the applicant requests the extension prior to the date of the expiration of the Special Land Use approval.
 Failure to complete construction within the permitted time period shall result in the approved Special Land Use Permit being rendered null and void.

+Quarterly Reports: The owner or operator of a Large Solar Energy System shall provide the Zoning Administrator with quarterly reports on trends and usage of that System as set by the Township Board.
+If this information is considered a confidential trade secret, the Township, upon written request from an energy provider, will keep such information confidential to the extent and through the means authorized by Public Act 442 of 1976.

+Transfer of Ownership/Operation: Prior to a change in the ownership or operation a Large Solar Energy System, including, but not limited to, by the sale or lease of that System or the underlying property, the current owner or operator shall provide written notice to the Township at least sixty (60) days prior to that change becoming effective.
+This notice shall inform the Township of the intended transfer of control of the Large Solar Energy System, and shall include a copy of the instrument or agreement effecting that transfer.
+Such an instrument or agreement shall include an express statement that the new owner or operator of the Large Solar Energy System shall not be permitted to operate that System until compliance with the terms of this Ordinance, including requirements for continuing security and escrow funds, has been established.

-SECtion 15.
-Amendment to Zoning Ordinance, chapter 16: Zoning Ordinance Chapter 16, Sections 16.02, entitled “Site Plans Reviewed,” is amended to add the following new Subsection 16.02(D):
+SECTION 17.
+AMENDMENT TO ZONING ORDINANCE, CHAPTER 16: Zoning Ordinance Chapter 16, Sections 16.02, entitled “Site Plans Reviewed,” is amended to add the following new Subsection 16.02(D), requiring site plan review for any Small or Large Solar Energy Systems in any district:

+In accordance with the provisions of this Chapter, the Planning Commission shall be furnished with a Site Plan of the proposed development prior to the creation of a use or the erection of a building in the Districts and conditions cited below:

+All uses permitted in the following districts:

+R-M1 High Density Residential District

+Local Business District

+General Business District

+M-1 Light Industrial District

+R-4 Manufactured Home Park

+Special Land Uses in all Zoning Districts.

+Site condominiums in any district.

-D. Small or Large Solar Energy Systems in any district.
+Large Solar Energy Systems in any district.

-SECTION 16.
+SECTION 18.
 SEVERABILITY: The provisions of this Ordinance are hereby declared to be severable and if any provision, section or part of this Ordinance is declared invalid or unconstitutional by a court of competent jurisdiction, such decision shall only affect the particular provisions, section or part involved in such decision and shall not affect or invalidate the remainder of such Ordinance, which shall continue in full force and effect.